astashov/liftosaur/blog/docs/index.md

 If you try to specify different progressions for the same exercise in different weeks/days, it'll give you an error - the progressions are applied for an exercise across whole program.
 You cannot have e.g. linear progression on day 1, and double progression on day 2.

 There's a way to have e.g. 2 Bench Press exercises with different progressions though - you can add labels to exercises, and they would be considered different exercises in that case.
-Label is just some word before an exercise name, with a color `:` after it.
+Label is just some word before an exercise name, with a colon `:` after it.
 For example - `aux: Bench Press` or `strenght: Squat` or anything like that.

 So with labels, e.g. you have low-rep range Bench Press and high-rep range Bench Press in your program, and you want both of them have Double Progression, but in different ranges.
 You could do it like this: